mvac7/SDCC_VDP_TMS9918A_Lib/README.md

 Open Source library with basic functions to work with the TMS9918A/28A/29A video processor.

-It does not use the MSX BIOS, so it is suitable for creating applications for MSX-DOS.
+It does not use the MSX BIOS, so it can be used to develop ROM applications such as MSX-DOS.

 Use them for developing MSX applications using Small Device C Compiler (SDCC).